Someone asked me once.

 “Don’t you get intimidated by the cynicism around?”

 To be frank, I get mad as hell sometimes.
 But I have learnt to be resilient around that prickly cactus.
 I sort of manoeuvre my way around its deadly thorns.
 Because, life has taught me one lesson.
 If you get stung by this plant, you will be sick all your life.
-A deathly pall of gloom will cast its tentacles around your soul and the lamp within will be doused by the smoke regurgitating from its thick, poisonous venom.
+A deathly pall of gloom will cast its tentacles around your soul and the lamp within will be doused by the thick, poisonous smoke regurgitating from its deep rooted venom.

 Cynicism comes in when hope dies.
 And hope dies, when people do not act/think/ talk as per your wishes.
 So what do we do?
 Change your expectations.
 Control the only person whose actions/thoughts/words are under your control.
 You.Yourself.